saartochner-lumigo/aws-buddy/README.md

 ## How to install:

-1. ./bin/build.sh
+1. checkout the project
+2. from the project root: ./bin/build.sh
-2. open the aws console on chrome
+3. open the aws console on chrome
-3. Settings -> extensions
+4. Settings -> extensions
-4. From the top-right click Load unpacked
+5. From the top-right click Load unpacked
-5. Navigate to the project/dist/chrome and select
+6. Navigate to the project/dist/chrome and select
-6. That's it!! you are all set.
+7. That's it!! you are all set.
-7. now every LAMBDA/ DYNAMODB TABLE/ S3 bucket you visit will be remembered and you can navigate to it using CMD + K
+8. now every LAMBDA/ DYNAMODB TABLE/ S3 bucket you visit will be remembered and you can navigate to it using CMD + K

 ## We encourage everyone to modify, prettify, upgradify and just generally give this project the love it deserves